Money Management Product Reviews

 Final Thoughts on Robinhood

 For the longest time, I’ve known I should start investing but wasn’t sure where to start.
 On that note, Robinhood has proven to be an extremely easy way to start buying stocks without having to pay commissions or fees.
-Furthermore, as I do start to learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to expand its offerings.
-Plus, with the addition of fractional shares, the app will also appeal to those who want to invest but can’t afford to spend hundreds of dollars.
+Furthermore, as I do learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to expand its offerings.
+I also love that Robinhood continues to expand, offering retirement accounts and now managed accounts as well.
+While the addition of features that do charge fees does complicate the original pitch of the app, I think it’s worth it overall.

 With all of that said, given Robinhood’s mistakes and controversies, it’s understandable that some would-be investors might prefer to try other options.
 For them, I’d recommend checking out SoFi Invest among many other platforms that have taken Robinhood’s core concept and made it their own.